JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 All these are easy to get up and going with.
 Medium and Tumblr are free while Ghost and Substack and Micro.blog are paid.

+I do keep my eye on Ghost, there have been a few times where I have been tempted to move to their platform.

 ## What writing tools do you need?

 As mentioned above, you can use the following to write your blog: